imyownyear/Z-Butt/MX/1u/1u-V2/README.md

 # Z-Butt V2
 ## An Artisan keycap creation platform.

-Please use 3mm Rods/Dowels with this version of Zbutt.
+Please use 3mm Rods/Dowels with this version of Zbutt as the Sprues.

+You can also glue on 5mmx1mm disc magnets to the bottom of the Master and Sculpting bases to use in combination with the Sculpting Helper.